 I know you may be thinking this because some of these worries were my own.
 But I’ve almost completed my first semester, and can assure you that you are highly capable, that you don’t have to put your family on hold or lose your head to pursue your dreams, and that you can complete the Free Application for Federal Student Aid (FAFSA) form as the first step to qualify for most financial aid opportunities – for both yourself and your soon- to-be college aged students.

-This infographic was an eye-opener to me, because I could never imagine that most full-time college students receive financial aid in the form of grants, loans, and scholarships, and that almost $184 billion in financial aid is available now!
+This infographic was an eye-opener to me, because I could never imagine that most full-time college students receive financial aid in the form of grants, SMS loans, and scholarships, and that almost $184 billion in financial aid is available now!

 I’m sure you’ll find this information relieving.
 It’s a good idea to complete the FAFSA as early as possible so you can get a jump on financial aid applications (state or institutional aid) that may have early deadlines.
 Before you apply, you’ll need to create a FSA ID and collect the documents you need to get started (you’ll need your most recent tax returns!).